 Changing Your Time, Changing Your Mind

 We can take refuge in the present moment.
 Very often, when we are having anxious thoughts about what’s going to happen in the future, it’s because we can’t stand the uncertainty.
-We have a lot of difficulties tolerating the fact that we really don’t know what is going to happen at the next moment.
-And yet, we really don’t know what is going to happen at the next moment.
+We have a lot of difficulties tolerating the fact that we don’t know what is going to happen at the next moment.
+And yet, we don’t know what is going to happen at the next moment.

 Learn More: Why Mindfulness Matters